jQuery.type

 - Line 8-12 - The method will check if the argument passed in is

-To give you a better overall picture, here's how the class2type
+To give you a better overall picture, here's how the class2type object would

 look after page load: